 About Sister Cities of Vandalia

 Sister Cities is an exciting way for local citizens to expand their cultural, civic and educational horizons.
-With more than 250 members, Sister Cities of Vandalia is comprised of citizens from all walks of life, cutting across religious, economic and political lines within the Vandalia-Butler community.
+Sister Cities of Vandalia is comprised of citizens from all walks of life, cutting across religious, economic and political lines within the Vandalia-Butler community.
 Sister Cities brings people here at home closer together, as well as opening a window on the world.

 Sister Cities of Vandalia, while sanctioned by the City of Vandalia, is wholly funded by the Vandalia Oktoberfest falls on the first weekend after Labor Day each year.

 When Walter Lakin became mayor of Vandalia, Ohio, he realized that something needed to be done to unify the city.
 During the time he was mayor (1971-1973), he attended a National League of Cities Conference and sat in on a Sister Cities International seminar.
 He was fascinated by the idea of two cities joining as partners to share common things, exchange cultures, people, students and music.
 He was instrumental in forming a committee from church, civic and community leaders to pursue a partnership.
 The idea came to fruition in 1975 when the official partnership with Lichtenfels, West Germany was formalized.

 Lichtenfels, Bavaria is located in the rolling hills of central Germany and is approximately the same size as Vandalia.
 It was founded in the 1600's as the Crossroads of Germany and the gateway to the Bavarian mountains.
 Originally, the committee favored a somewhat closer foreign city for the partnership, but eventually settled upon Lichtenfels.
 A more compatible and friendly people could not have been found.